GitHubStuff/extensions_package/README.md

 - [extension DateTimeExtension on DateTime](readme/date_time_extensions.md) - enums, methods, and getters for [DateTime](https://api.flutter.dev/flutter/dart-core/DateTime-class.html)
 - [extension DurationExtension on Duration](readme/duration_extensions.md) - add/substract a ```Duration``` by a ```Duration```
 - [extension ImageExtension on Image](readme/image_extension.md) - rotations of an image
+- [extension TextExtensions on Text](readme/text_extensions.md) - methods on Text Widgets for setting fontSize and textColor
-- [extension WidgetExtensions on Widget](readme/widget_extensions.md) - wrappers for hiding/showing a widget
+- [extension WidgetExtensions on Widget](readme/widget_extensions.md) - methods for layouting Widgets and setting properties

 ## Final Note